aamrits/interview-questions-prep/javascript-questions.md

 `for...in`:
 - The `for...in` statement iterates a specified variable over all the enumerable properties of an object.

-`for...of`
+`for...of`:
-The `for...of` statement creates a loop Iterating over iterable objects (including Array, Map, Set, arguments object and so on).
+- The `for...of` statement creates a loop Iterating over iterable objects (including Array, Map, Set, arguments object and so on).

 Difference between for...in and for...of statement
 ```javascript